DB01-4/.github/profile/README.md

 ## Hi there 👋

-This is all the work we did for Mediaan is semester 2
+This repo contains all the work we delivered around the project we created for the company Mediaan